 The published TWR will always supersede higher towing capacity results from GCWR and GVWR mathematical formulas.

 Tongue Weight (TW)/Pin Weight (PW)—TW (for conventional trailers) and PW (for fifth wheel trailers) is the amount of vertical load applied to a hitch.
 Generally, TW should range between 10% to 15% of the conventional trailer's GVW and the PW of fifth wheel trailers should range between 15% to 25% of the trailer's GVW.
+Note: SAE recommends the TW to be 10% and the PW to be 15% for optimum towing performance.

 Tow-vehicle Trailering Weight (TVTW)—TVTW is base vehicle curb weight plus one 150 pound driver and one 150 pound front seat passenger, plus100 pound of optional equipment split evenly between front and rear axles, plus the tow-vehicle manufacturer’s available trailering package and/or any required trailering content and representative aftermarket trailering equipment.
 (SAE J2807 definition)